surveyjs/survey-pdf/docs/HtmlToPdf.md

 var surveyPDF = new SurveyPDF.SurveyPDF(json, options);
 ```

-Also, you may override the behavior of particular html question via setting _renderAs_ property with values "standard" or "image" correspondingly.
+Also, you can override the render of particular html question via setting _renderAs_ property with values "standard" or "image" correspondingly.
 Default value is "auto"

 ```javascript
 var json = {